DFE-Digital/get-into-teaching-app/app/views/content/what-is-qts.md

     Who do you want to teach? : "/train-to-be-a-teacher/who-do-you-want-to-teach" How to apply for teacher training : "/train-to-be-a-teacher/how-to-apply-for-teacher-training" Find teacher training courses : "https://www.gov.uk/find-postgraduate-teacher-training-courses"
-    What to expect on your teacher training: "/blog/what-to-expect-on-your-teacher-training"
+    What will your teacher training be like?: "/train-to-be-a-teacher/initial-teacher-training"
 promo_content:
     - content/train-to-be-a-teacher/promos/mailing-list-promo-qts
 inset_text: